milkeg/ETH-Protect-The-Castle/README.md

 # ETH-Protect-The-Castle
-Ponzi Pyramid: Protect The Castle !
+Smart-Contract Ponzi Pyramid: Protect The Castle !

 The castle is under attack and needs the help of its citizens to support the cost of war.